0dminnimda/BS-map-compiler/README.md

 Use this simple program for more convenient work with comma-separated tables.

+Initially, you need to delete all the "deleteme.txt" files.

 1. Put the unseparated text document in the "input" folder, then run decompile.py.
 After compilation, the CSV file, which is more convenient for editing than text, will be located in the "middle of the process" folder.

 2. Edit the CSV file as you need.